Lexington Truck Accident Attorney

 Benefits of Working with Our Lexington, KY Injury Law Firm the trucking company is already many days or weeks into its own investigation James Vaught can help you gather evidence about your crash, answer questions and help with the entire process, from beginning to end.

-James Vaught today.
-Whether your serious truck accident was caused by a tired truck driver, an improperly maintained vehicle, or other causes, confident in knowing Attorney Vaught is at your side.
+Attorney James Vaught today.
+Whether your serious truck accident was caused by a tired truck driver, an improperly maintained vehicle, or other causes, you can feel confident in knowing Attorney Vaught is at your side.